Which city is cheaper, Brussels or Amsterdam?

 Visitors in Amsterdam can get around quickly with the extensive public transit system.
 The city has metros, trams, buses, and ferries that help you get around.
 Since this is the Netherlands, getting around by bike is very popular.

 Brussels has a world-class public transit network to take passengers everywhere in the city.
-Transit options include train, tram, metro, bus and waterbuses.
+Transit options include train, tram, metro, bus, and waterbuses.

 Getting around Amsterdam on foot is easy.
 The historic parts of the city are very walkable and much of the city is best explored on foot.

 In either Amsterdam or Brussels, you'll find plenty of activities to fill your time.
 Most visitors tend to spend more time in Amsterdam than Brussels because of the overall number of sights and activities.
+Usually, 2-7 days is a good amount of time for Amsterdam, and 1-5 days is enough time in Brussels.

 You'll find shopping and museums around the city of Brussels.
 Visiting the old town is also a must.
 One day is a great amount of time to relax and see the many things that Brussels has to offer.
 It has many unique tourist attractions and fascinating things to do.

-You'll find museums and nightlife around the multicultural big city of Brussels.
+You'll find museums and nightlife around the cosmopolitan big city of Brussels.
 The old town is one of the main draws for visitors.
 This is a popular place to visit for a weekend.A weekend should give you a good understanding of everything this city has to offer.
 This city offers a variety of activities to choose from.

 Amsterdam is a popular choice for travelers.
 Five days here is typical.
 While some people choose to spend more or less time in Amsterdam, five days is sufficent for most.
 The entire region has so many activities, and you'll want time to do everything.

-You'll find nightlife and food around the cosmopolitan city of Brussels.
+You'll find nightlife and food around the authentic city of Brussels.
 The length of your ideal trip is an individual decision.
 If you have five days, this city makes for a great vacation.
 Exploring the old town is a popular activity.
 Most people head to the area for the shopping.
 Five days should give you a good understanding of everything this city has to offer.

 Brussels is a popular choice for travelers.
 Make sure you visit the old town while you're here.
 One week is usually plenty of time to spend here with extra days to spare.
 With this much time, visitors often visit nearby destinations or take day trips.
 It will give you the chance to have new experiences.